aragon/developer-portal/docs/osx/03-reference-guide/utils/protocol/ProtocolVersion.md

 ## Description

-An abstract, stateless, non-upgradeable contract serves as a base for other contracts requiring awareness of the OSx protocol version.
+An abstract, stateless, non-upgradeable contract providing the current Aragon OSx protocol version number.

 Do not add any new variables to this contract that would shift down storage in the inheritance chain.